dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker range=">= aspnetcore-2.0"

-If targeting .NET Core, don't install the provider package or explicitly call [AddAzureWebAppDiagnostics](/dotnet/api/microsoft.extensions.logging.azureappservicesloggerfactoryextensions.addazurewebappdiagnostics).
+If targeting .NET Core, note the following points:

+* The provider package is already included in the ASP.NET Core [Microsoft.AspNetCore.All](xref:fundamentals/metapackage) and [Microsoft.AspNetCore.App](xref:fundamentals/metapackage-app) metapackages.
+* Don't explicitly call [AddAzureWebAppDiagnostics](/dotnet/api/microsoft.extensions.logging.azureappservicesloggerfactoryextensions.addazurewebappdiagnostics).
 The provider is automatically available to the app when the app is deployed to Azure App Service.

 If targeting .NET Framework, add the provider package to the project and invoke `AddAzureWebAppDiagnostics`: